TruRace gives more runners a meaningful race within the race.

 Not just age-group racing

 Traditional age-group awards still leave most runners far from contention.
-TruRace is meant to create truly competitive sub-fields where more athletes can realistically race to win.
+TruRace creates competitive sub-fields where more athletes at every level can realistically race to win.

 Not a fantasy sports layer